lgommans/factorio-serverlist/README.md

 **Features**

-- Display countries
+- Display countries and sort by closest server
-- Search by country, number of players, server version, mods (and versions), name, description, tags, IP address, player name... even mod crc!
+- Search by number of players, server version, mods (and versions), server name, description, tags, IP address and player name
-- Servers are listed in random order for fairness, but order is preserved while updating
 - List auto-updates every minute
-- Filter out passworded servers
+- Filter out passworded servers or servers that require user verification
 - Sort by playing time, number of players online, uptime, etc.
+- It remembers your last search settings

 ## Installing